 - 1,355 Teal

-SVT also pumped out 107 vibrant red Cobra-R’s which have factory weight savings with deleted fog lights, no AC, manual windows, manual mirrors and door locks, no sound deadener or undercoating and a rear seat delete.
+SVT also pumped out 107 vibrant red Cobra-R’s which have factory weight savings with deleted fog lights, no AC, manual windows, manual mirrors, and door locks, no sound deadener or undercoating and a rear seat delete.

 What to Read Next

-This was part 3 of 3 of the special edition fox body Mustang articles.
+This was part 3 of the special edition fox body Mustang articles.
 Up next is all about the tuner fox Mustangs such as Saleen, DECH, ASC, etc… Continue reading about the special edition fox Mustangs >

 - The birth of the fox body Mustang